 “Psychopaths are not monsters”

-The researcher Karolina Sörman, who has explored psychopathy in depth, thinks the subject is often described in stereotypical terms and would like a more nuanced picture.
+Karolina Sörman is a researcher in neurobiology at the Department of Clinical Neuroscience and studies psychopathy.
+She thinks that the topic is often described in stereotypical terms and would like a more nuanced picture.

 How accurate is the general picture of psychopaths?